nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * The `sort timeslot` command will automatically take into consideration the current time of your computer, and then sort the modules based on their timeslot.
-* For example, if the current day on your computer is Monday, a module with timeslot `Tuesday 05:00 - 07:00` will be be shown before a module with timeslot `Wednesday 06:00 - 08:00`.
+* For example, if the current day on your computer is Monday, a module with timeslot `Tuesday 05:00 - 07:00` will be shown before a module with timeslot `Wednesday 06:00 - 08:00`.
+Similarly, if the current day on your computer is
+Tuesday, then a module with timeslot `Wednesday 05:00 - 07:00` will be shown before a module with timeslot `Thursday 06:00 - 08:00`.

 * The `sort deadline` command will sort the modules based on their deadline.
-* For example, a module with deadline `250623` will be be shown before a module with deadline `260623`.
+* For example, a module with deadline `250623` will be shown before a module with deadline `260623`.

 --------------------------------------------------------------------------------------------------------------------
 ### Clearing all modules: `clear`